 Papers need to be submitted via OpenReview for a single-blind review process, with two reviewers per manuscript.

 Paper format: .pdf, formatted as standard A4-size article in latex or other text editors (with no specific journal style).

 Paper length: minimum 3 and maximum 16 pages, including references

 The paper is written in English (necessary) and its topic is within the scope of the workshop and of ESWC (necessary).
 Clarity of the manuscript, potential impact and broadness of interested audience/users.

-The preparatory on-line kick-off (brainstorming) is a free and open half-day event that will take place in March.
-Participants are only required to fill in a survey when registering (deadline: 10th March 2021).
-To participate in DORIC-MM, you will need to register for the main ESWC event as well, and financial support is available in this direction.
+The 15th March preparatory on-line kick-off (brainstorming) is a free and open half-day event.
+Participants are only required to register as OntoCommons Expert and fill in a survey when registering (deadline: 10th March 2021).

 - FINANCIAL SUPPORT